Skip to content

 Example: Converting an Existing Sequence

-The example that follows starts at the psql command line; in this example, we are using a table named orders that has three columns; the last column is a sequence named id:
+The example that follows demonstrates using the psql command line to convert a sequence; in this example, we are using a table named orders that has three columns; the last column is a sequence named id:

 acctg=# CREATE TABLE orders (customer VARCHAR, invoice VARCHAR, id bigserial PRIMARY KEY);